XPRNetwork/grant-framework/applications/snips_protocol.md

 What problems Snipverse aims to solve?
 Crypto enthusiasts and projects face challenges in finding a dedicated platform that caters to their specific needs.
 Existing social media platforms lack specialized features, overrun by bots, have limited engagement opportunities, and fail to provide adequate rewards for valuable contributions.
 Snipverse addresses these pain points by offering a tailored solution that rewards users, encourages collaboration, and ensures a vibrant and supportive community.

-Snipverse utilizes Proton's on-chain verification system to help prevent impersonation on the platform by ensuring that each user's account is linked to their unique wallet @name.
-This provides a more secure and decentralized way for users to verify their identity and prevent fraudulent activity on the platform.

 ### Ecosystem Fit

 > 1. Where and how does your project fit into the Proton ecosystem?